There might be missing information

 This should be true whether 10 seconds later, or 10 months later.

-when running read-only commands is encouraged to minimise false alarms: - name: get list of files in a directory
+shell and command will always return changed: True.
+Use of changed_when: False when running read-only commands is encouraged to minimise false alarms: - name: get list of files in a directory

 command: ls /path/to/directory